AbelBlossom/remaths/README.md

 remaths is a flutter package that makes animations and other calculations easier to use.
 This package is heavily **inspired** by the react-native reanimated package.

-## `Animatable`
+## `Tweeenable`

-`Animatables` are one of the fundamentals of the `remaths` package. `Animatable` carries `animatable` data.
-This data can be animated with timing or spring. `Animatable` uses the default flutter `AnimationController` under the hood to render animations performantly.
-Before we start animating with `Animatable` lets look at Animatable Functions
+`Tweeenables` are one of the fundamentals of the `remaths` package. `Tweeenable` carries `Tweeenable` data.
+This data can be animated with timing or spring. `Tweeenable` uses the default flutter `AnimationController` under the hood to render animations performantly.
+Before we start animating with `Tweeenable` lets look at Tweeenable Functions

-### Animatable Functions
+### Tweeenable Functions
-Animatable functions are used to animate `Animatable` values.
+Tweeenable functions are used to animate `Tweeenable` values.
 #### withSpring

-Starts a spring animation on the `Animatable` value.
+Starts a spring animation on the `Tweeenable` value.
  ```dart
     x = withSpring(toValue, {
     int  duration,